Program Overview

 Job Opportunities

 Upon completion of the Medical Professions program, you could be selected to participate in Managed Clinical Observations.
-As partners with The Area Agency on Aging, you may receive a certificate in Personal Care Aid and have the possibility of employment after graduation.

 Many students choose to further their education in the following fields: